The Power of Color in Web Design & Brand Marketing

 Pink:

-• Used to market products to women and young girls
+• Used in marketing toward women and young girls

 Black: